 Unplug TVs, monitors, routers, game consoles, smart phone chargers and more to cut back on wasteful energy consumption.
 But remember, it is alright to keep DVRs and similar items plugged in to not miss their automatic background functions.

-For more tips on how to use home appliances safely, or to hire a local appliance repair service, please contact Woodland Hills Appliance Repair ASAP.
+For more tips on how to use home appliances safely, or to hire a local appliance repair service, please contact ARC Appliance Repair.
 Our technicians can fix all major household appliances!

 Appliance Repair Cost